svgvr8/ai-cybersecurity/README.md

-# Network Packet Classification with AI
+# BrowserSOC: Network Security Tool with AI

-This project helps classify network packets using artificial intelligence (AI) for better forensic analysis.
-It consists of a frontend application in folder cyai, a backend Python script in folder backend, and a server in folder server.
+An in-browser network security tool that uses machine learning classfication model to detect malicious activity.
+This app captures network data and auto analyzes them for security.

 ## Requirements